ulrich-merkel/client-side-cache/README.md

 The logic will check your browser capabilities for storing data locally and look for an according storage type to use.
 If one of these html5 adapters is available in your browser, the given resources will be cached locally.
 On each revisite of the page, these resources will be loaded from cache to reduce the network bandwidth and http requests (if they are valid and not stale).
 If there is no support for storing the data locally in your browser, the logic gracefully degrades.
 Then all the resources will be loaded via xhr.

 There are four storage adapters available, where you will have direct access to your cache resources.
 These are **File System**, **Indexed Database**, **WebSql Database** and **Web Storage** (or Local Storage).
 The check will start with File System (offering 50 MB space out of the box, but is only available in chrome at the time of this writing) and going further to Indexed Database (giving you 5 - 50 MB depending on the device and browser).
-If these tests failed, the javascript logic will look for WebSql Database support and if this one is not available for Web Storage support.
+If these tests failed, the javaScript logic will look for WebSql Database support and if this one is not available for Web Storage support.
 These both adapters gave you round about 5 MB of local disc space, but this can vary on the device and browser.
-Web Storage is widely supported, even internet explorer 8 supports this javascript api.
+Web Storage is widely supported, even internet explorer 8 supports this javaScript api.

 The offline **Application Cache** differs from the usage of the other four.
-Due to it's different javascript api and idea of how to store data, you are just able to listen to the events this kind of storage fires.
+Due to it's different javaScript api and idea of how to store data, you are just able to listen to the events this kind of storage fires.

 * * *